-Notes on the main branches of the Rothiemay area Lobbans (BY227100)
+The branches of the Rothiemay Area Lobbans (BY227100) [revised April 2019]

 The Rothiemay area Lobbans is a genetically-related group (i.e., haplogroup) (technically identified as R-BY227100) within the NE Scotland Lobbans haplogroup (R-JFS0275).
 The branches with connections documented by records all lead back to Andrew Loban, b. abt 1590, through one of his five grandsons (see diagram below).
-The Knabbygates line connection is inferred from the DNA connection between donors #1 and #7 and is postulated to occur earlier than the five grandsons, perhaps via one of Andrews unknown sons, as explained in another page.
+The Knabbygates line connection is inferred from the DNA connection between donors #1 and #7 and is postulated to occur earlier than the five grandsons, perhaps via one of Andrew’s unknown sons, as explained in another page.
 Also explained there is that the evidence for the name of this patriarch is uncertain, but even if the name is different, the structure is the same.

 “Drumblade & Loanend Kinnoir” tree

 The Loanend and Boginspro family lines effectively start from Andrew’s grandson James (b.
 18 Mar 1660 in Forgue Parish), m.
 Margaret Pittendriech in Rothiemay 11 Aug 1692.
 The most recent common ancestor between the two lines is James’ grandson, William (b.
 1717, Drumblade), m.
 Jean Stewart.
 Their son Robert (b.
 1748, Huntly), m.
 Susan Cowie, settled at Loanend and the family stayed there until at least their great grandson, William (1857–1913).
 William and Jean’s grandson John (1777–1869, born in Boginspro), son of George (abt.
 1750), married Ann Gibb.
 The records do not specify the farm for most of the descendants but Richard Lobban told me that they were at Boginspro for generations.
-Of course, many of the boys in each generation left home.
+Of course, as with Knabbygates, many of the boys in each generation left home.
 There is a Lobban cemetary near Loanend farm.

 On the Loanend side, three of the sons of John Lobban (1838–1910), m.
 Margaret Roy emigrated.
 Peter McKay Lobban (1871–1913) m.
 Isabella Fenton emigrated to Canada in 1905 and was in Kingston, Ontario in 1911, but died in Portsmouth, NH, USA.
 His brother William Lobban (1873–1942) emigrated to the USA via Canada, was drafted into the US Army in 1917 and naturalized in 1919; he died in Pasadena, CA. Their brother Robert Lobban (1878–1961) m.
 Marion [Marshall] in London in April 1909 and emigrated to New South Wales, Australia in November that year.
 Their son, Flying Officer John Gordon Lobban, 423771, RAAF, was killed 29 Apr 1944 in a plane crash in Australia.
 Private John Lobban (1897-1917), son of fourth brother James Lobban and Mary Ann Mann, died of wounds in World War I.

-Prepared by Chris S. Lobban, published 10 Mar.
-2019.
+Prepared by Chris S. Lobban, published 1 Apr.
+2019, updated 2 Apr.